 Most record linkage examines the records at the field level and then makes an overall record level decision as to whether or not the records match.
 In our example scenario of Figure 1, we want to make record level match decisions about restaurants based on the manager and restaurant fields.
-For this reason, many of the record linkage approaches use sophisticated machine learning approaches to making these record level decisions based on the field level similarities (Tejada, Knoblock, & Minton 2002; Ravikumar & Cohen 2004; Bilenko & Mooney 2003).
-However, until recently (Tejada, Knoblock, & Minton 2002; Minton et al. 2005), most of the methods use simple techniques such as edit distance to measure the field similarities.
+For this reason, many of the record linkage approaches use sophisticated machine learning approaches to making these record level decisions based on the field level similarities [18, 14, 2, 16].
+However, until recently [18, 9], most of the methods use simple techniques such as edit distance to measure the field similarities.
+In the cases where record linkage does use more complex field similarity measures such as synonym comparisons [18, 9], the systems use hand coded, domain specific transformations.